 Dosage for treating seizures

-Your doctor will start you on the lowest dose of Topamax, which is 25 mg taken daily.
-They’ll gradually increase your dose until you reach the highest dose that’s right for you, based on the factors mentioned above.
+Your doctor will start you on the lowest dose of Topamax for your condition.
+They’ll gradually increase your dose until you reach the highest dose that’s right for you.
 In some cases, if you experience side effects or have certain health conditions, your doctor may adjust your dose to reduce the risk of serious side effects.

 Your dosage for treating seizures will depend on whether you take Topamax by itself or with other drugs.
 See below for details.